 don’t get me wrong.
 I see how this post is almost entirely contradictory to my previous one, but I have to confess that I have become utterly addicted to stats.

 It kind of started when I got brave enough to start a Flickr account (I know.
 I’m so totally chicken and lame), and I suddenly noticed that people were looking at my photostream.
 For a brief moment I toyed with the idea that I was about to be uncovered as an undiscovered amazing photographer, then I just realised that there were just that many people out there looking at Flickr, sooner or later, one of them had to check out one of my photos.
-(If you’ve seen
+(If you’ve seen my photos you’ll similarly attest to this theory!)

 My initial reaction to seeing the stats on how many people had viewed my photos was utter horror.
 But then, after a while, it became quite intriguing.
 Now I find myself posting often, and I think that part of the motivation is that – as with blogs – the more you post, the more people sneak a peak.